awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

   You can monitor a database with the same name after switchover, but it doesn't contain the data from before the switchover\.
 + If you use resource IDs in IAM policies, make sure you add the resource IDs of the newly promoted resources when necessary\.
 For more information, see [Identity and access management for Amazon Aurora](UsingWithRDS.IAM.md)\.
 + If you want to restore a manual DB cluster snapshot for a DB cluster that was part of a blue/green deployment, make sure you restore the correct DB cluster snapshot by examining the time when the snapshot was taken\.
 For more information, see [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.
++ Amazon Aurora creates the green environment by *cloning* the underlying Aurora storage volume in the blue environment\.
+The green cluster volume only stores incremental changes made to the green environment\.
+If you delete the DB cluster in the blue environment, the size of the underlying Aurora storage volume in the green environment grows to the full size\.
+For more information, see [Cloning a volume for an Amazon Aurora DB cluster](Aurora.Managing.Clone.md)\.
 + When you add a DB instance to the DB cluster in the green environment of a blue/green deployment, the new DB instance won't replace a DB instance in the blue environment when you switch over\.
 However, the new DB instance is retained in the DB cluster and becomes a DB instance in the new production environment\.
 + When you delete a DB instance in the DB cluster in the green environment of a blue/green deployment, you can't create a new DB instance to replace it in the blue/green deployment\.